Achill Archaeological Field School

 Academic Director: Mr Conor Newman

-Field Director: Dr Eve Campbell
+Field Director: TBA

 Established in 1991, the Achill Archaeological Field School has over 25 years of experience in training archaeology and anthropology students.
-Located on Achill Island on Ireland’s stunning Wild Atlantic Way the field school combines top quality education with unforgettable experiences.
+Located on Achill Island on Ireland’s stunning Wild Atlantic Way, the field school combines top quality education with unforgettable experiences.

 The key to our training is small group sizes, combined with instruction that is delivered directly by highly experienced archaeologists.
 In this way we ensure that each lesson is delivered in great detail, and that each student fully understands the different procedures and the rationales behind them.
+On site work during the first element of the course introduces the student to the basic techniques of

 SS106: Introduction to Archaeology of Ireland (3 Semester Credits/6 ECTS Credits)